Battle of Bordeaux (1938 FIFA World Cup)

-The Battle of Bordeaux (Bitva u Bordeaux, Batalha de Bordéus, Bataille de Bordeaux) is an informal name for the World Cup football match between Brazil and Czechoslovakia on 12 June 1938 in the Parc Lescure in Bordeaux, France, one of the quarter-finals of the 1938 World Cup finals.
-The match had a series of brutal fouls by both sides, due to the lax officiating of Hungarian referee Pál von Hertzka.
+The Battle of Bordeaux (Bitva u Bordeaux, Batalha de Bordéus, Bataille de Bordeaux) is an informal name for the 1938 FIFA World Cup quarter-final tie between Brazil and Czechoslovakia on 12 June 1938 at Parc Lescure in Bordeaux, France.
+The match had a series of brutal fouls by both sides due to the lax officiating of Hungarian referee Pál von Hertzka.